 The Governor’s Emergency Education Relief Fund (GEER), established under the Federal CARES Act, supports targeted initiatives to enroll and retain underrepresented, first generation, and high economic need students.
-Eligible College of DuPage students who are experiencing barriers created by the COVID-19 pandemic may apply.
-Applications will be funded on a first come, first serve basis until moneys are exhausted.

 The Governor’s Emergency Education Relief Fund (GEER) Eligibility